Taccia Daidai

 My personal thoughts...

-I initially liked this color, it seemed like a nice vibrant orange to me, and for a decent price.
+I initially liked this color; it seemed like a nice, vibrant orange to me, and for a decent price.
 Unfortunately, the enjoyment died down fast — even more so while working on this review — after realizing how dry it felt on top of a decreasing enthusiasm for the color itself.
-It doesn’t really resemble a daidai either.
-The color is so saturated, so synthetic.
+I don’t think it resembles a daidai either.
+The color is so saturated, and feels so synthetic when I was looking for something that looked more natural.
 This one’s just not for me.

 More images/info: